-For each project or subject area, a label is given (colour code in Fig. 42).
-The label can also be the subject areas which the NOC addresses in its change process, strategic plan, or in its Agenda (such as IOC Agenda 2020).
-Subject areas are broken down into tasks (work items), and each task is written on a (paper) card, a so-called Kanban (Japanese meaning of card or ticket).
+Each project or subject area is assigned a label (colour code in Fig. 42).
+The label can also be worded based on the subject areas which the NOC addresses in its change process, strategic plan, or in its Agenda (such as IOC Agenda 2020).
+Subject areas are broken down into tasks (work items). and each task is written on a (paper) card, a so-called Kanban (the Japanese word for "card" or "ticket").
 The delivery of a task shall have a completion time window of between four to 16 hours of workload.
 If the tasks are too large, then the workflow will stop.
-If the tasks are too small, then the update of the Kanban Board will be too time consuming, and the board must be, in this case, really large in size.
+If the tasks are too small, then it will be too time consuming to update the Kanban Board, and in this case, the board will have to be really large in size.

-Besides an NOC official/director who feeds tasks into the Kanban, an "agile coach" is needed, to work on the board.
-After breaking a project into its logical sub-tasks, they are put into the backlog.
-Then, the agile coach will be working on the board, coordinating the tasks and their flow through the chart.
-Regularly (would be best every day) there is a "Kanban meeting" (max.
-15 min) where the team meets to discuss the progress, move tasks on the board, and discuss any case(s) of blockage of free passage.
-Here, the tasks are moving from "to do" to "in progress", and finally into the "done" column.
-The "agile coach" adds new tasks in, after a particular task is moved out.
-Only when one task is finished, then it can leave the board.
+Besides an NOC official/director who feeds tasks into the Kanban, i.e., an "agile coach", is needed to work on the board.
+After breaking a project into its logical subtasks, they are put into the "backlog" column.
+Then, the agile coach will work on the board, coordinating the tasks and their flow throughout the chart.
+Regularly (every day would be best), there should be a "Kanban meeting" (max.
+15 min) where the team meets to discuss the progress, move tasks on the board, and discusses any case(s) of blockage of free passage.
+Here, the tasks move from the "to do" column to the "in progress" column, and finally into the "done" column.
+The agile coach adds new tasks in, after a particular task has been moved out.
+Only when a task is finished can it leave the board.